Richmond VA Bee Removal and Pest Control Services

 (804) 729-0046 or toll-free at (888) 824-7383

-Bee removal in Central Virginia is our specialty.
-We are certified bee removal specialist proudly serving the Richmond, Henrico, Glen Allen, Midlothian, and Charlottesville Virginia areas of Central Virginia.
+Bee removal in Virginia is our specialty.
+We are certified bee removal specialist proudly serving the Richmond, Henrico, Glen Allen, Midlothian, and Charlottesville Virginia areas of Virginia.
 We provide residential and commercial pest control services for honey bees at competitive prices.
-Our local VA pest control technicians provide quality assured pest control services by engaging in environmentally sound practices in removing and controlling bees.
+Our local VA pest control technicians provide quality assured pest control services by engaging in environmentally sound practices in removing and controlling bees and other stinging insects.
 We recognize the importance of bees to our area and the ecosystem and word to provide for their safe handling and removal.
 Are you looking for a responsible and affordable Richmond VA wildlife removal and pest control company?
 Look no further than Virginia Professional Wildlife Removal & Pest Control Services.
 We welcome the opportunity to service commercial properties, including apartment buildings, schools, and medical facilities.
 Our goal is to provide live bee removal from walls, roofs and chimneys, as well as swarms on bushes and trees.
 If you have a bee problem and live in Henrico, Glen Allen, Richmond, Midlothian and Charlottesville VA we can help.
 Give us a call to learn more about the amazing honey bee and to receive a free estimate to solve your bee problem.
 In most cases, we can provide same day bee removal services to many areas.

 Richmond, VA Honey Bee Facts